bolonobolo/bolonobolo.github.io/_posts/2020-10-02-sharing-is-scaring.md

 Now we must mount the folder where the payload is, in the target OS as a shared folder.

 ## the Dropper
-As for the previous post the only thing to change is the way the payload is loaded in memory.
+As for the previous post the main thing to change is the way the payload is loaded in memory.

 ```c
   // Load resources section